MlgmXyysd/Xiaomi-BootLoader-Questionnaire/README.md

   - If you are trying to unlock HyperOS running on **CHINA-MAINLAND DEVICES**:
     -  If your device **IS NOT PRE-INSTALLED WITH HyperOS**: Congratulations!
 You can try using [Xiaomi-BootLoader-Bypass](https://github.com/MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass) to bind your account.
 If you encounter `Request parameter error (10000)`, please refer to [here](https://twitter.com/realMlgmXyysd/status/1748386904050110675).
     -  **Note that some product series DO NOT SUPPORT unlocking (e.g. Redmi Note 13/13 Pro/13 Pro+) according to Xiaomi's current unlocking policy**.
 If you encounter `The system is being upgraded.
 Please try again later.
 (30003)`, it means that your device is not allowed to be unlocked.
     -  Otherwise, the unlocking policy for your device follows [the regulations](https://web.vip.miui.com/page/info/mio/mio/testDetails?type=BL_BLOCK&id=-1) that apply to mainland China region.
-You have to use a **CHINA-REGION-XIAOMI-ACCOUNT(that is, registered with a +86 phone)** to meet the applying requirements, then apply for unlocking and wait for your request to be approved.
+You have to meet the applying requirements, then apply for unlocking and wait for your request to be approved.

 ## 2024.04.16 08:00-08:15、2024.04.17 08:00-08:15
 - 题目讨论(尚未发布)